ydkn/redmine_airbrake_backend/README.md

 ## Notes

-Based and inspired by https://github.com/milgner/redmine_airbrake_server
+Based on and inspired by https://github.com/milgner/redmine_airbrake_server

 ## Code Status